jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 It's easy to see technology change.
 Installing a sewer, damming a river, building a road, is very obvious.
 But we can't see philosophy change so easily; because it's our minds that evolve to believe in a new way of thinking.

 Detaching yourself from the current ruling philosophy can be very hard.
-Playing Anno 1800 or Civilization 6 is the best way to give yourself a push.
+Playing Anno 1800 or Civilization 6 is the best way to give yourself a headstart.

-You'll see it best when you play the computer game because you'll understand that each civilization lasts many generations.
-Every person in the game, and in real life, is always working to bring on the next era.
+You'll see today's philosophy best when you play a computer game because you'll experience first-hand that each civilization lasts many generations.
+Every person in the game, and therefore in real life, is always working to bring on the next era.
 Thus, just as a sailboat is a stepping stone to a steamship, every person's philosophical beliefs are a stepping stone to something better.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/MindlessMarriedGharial' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>